iFork/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 }
 ```

-forEach calls the function <i>for each of the items in the array</i>, always passing the individual item as a parameter.
+forEach calls the function *for each of the items in the array*, always passing the individual item as a parameter.
 The function as the parameter of forEach may also receive [other parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach).

 In the previous example, a new item was added to the array using the method [push](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push).
 When using React, techniques from functional programming are often used.
 One characteristic of the functional programming paradigm is the use of [immutable](https://en.wikipedia.org/wiki/Immutable_object) data structures.
 In React code, it is preferable to use the method [concat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/concat), which does not add the item to the array, but creates a new array in which the content of the old array and the new item are both included.